 The Tuft & Needle mattress is an all foam mattress built from 2 separate layers, for a total height of 10″.

 - Bottom layer (support & foundational) – 7″ of support foam.
 This layers acts as the base for the mattress in addition to providing support and deep compression support.
+It has a density of 1.8 PCF.

 The cover of the Tuft & Needle mattress is quite simple.
 An off-white color scheme with the Tuft & Needle logo embossed in several different places along the mattress.